-Crowell helped Khan Resources win a US$100 million Energy Charter Treaty award against Mongolia in 2015 over the cancellation of uranium mining licences.
-After Khan launched enforcement proceedings in the US, Mongolia paid US$70 million in 2016 to settle the case.
+Going further back, Crowell helped Khan Resources win a US$100 million Energy Charter Treaty award against Mongolia in 2015 over the cancellation of uranium mining licences.
+After Khan sought enforcement in the US, Mongolia paid US$70 million in 2016 to settle the case.

-A team led by Stuart Newberger secured an award worth more than US$28 million against Pakistan in 2018 on behalf of an asset recovery firm the state hired two decades ago to track down the assets of Pakistan’s former prime minister Nawaz Sharif.
+Stuart Newberger secured an award worth more than US$28 million in a politically sensitive case against Pakistan in 2018.
+The client was an asset recovery firm hired two decades ago to track down the assets of Pakistan’s former prime minister Nawaz Sharif.
 The award was paid in 2020 after the client succeeded in attaching funds in a London bank account held by the Pakistan High Commission.

-A team led by Ian Laird continues to represent Russian businesswoman Marsha Lazareva in a US$100 million investment treaty claim against Kuwait over her prolonged imprisonment on what she says are erroneous charges of embezzlement.
-Lazareva has been released from prison but remains subject to a travel ban and has gone into hiding in the Russian embassy in Kuwait.
+The firm is still advising Russian businesswoman Marsha Lazareva in a US$175 million investment treaty claim against Kuwait over her prolonged imprisonment on what she says are erroneous charges of embezzlement.

 Crowell & Moring’s International Dispute Resolution (IDR) Group delivers end-to-end advice on the full range of business and governmental disputes worldwide.
 Together with its affiliate firm, C&M International (CMI) – an international policy and regulatory affairs consulting firm – and the firm’s International Trade Group, the IDR Group provides pre-dispute counseling on investment decisions and dispute resolution clauses, pre-arbitration assistance on potential geopolitical approaches to resolving disputes, representation in international commercial and investment arbitrations and in court litigation, and enforcement of international arbitral awards and court judgments.

-With dozens of lawyers practicing from our offices in Washington, D.C., New York, London, and Brussels we represent clients from a wide range of industries and geographic regions in disputes under international and bilateral trade agreements and treaties.
-Last year, we increased our footprint in Doha expanding the firm’s global infrastructure, international dispute resolution and litigation capabilities.
+With dozens of lawyers practicing from our offices in Washington, D.C., New York, London, Doha and Brussels we represent clients from a wide range of industries and geographic regions in disputes under international and bilateral trade agreements and treaties.
+In 2020, we increased our footprint in Doha expanding the firm’s global infrastructure, international dispute resolution and litigation capabilities.